Q: Who May benefit from Osteopathic Manual Medicine (OMM)?

 Q: How long does a session last?

-A: The initial visit is getting to know each other.
+A: Patients are scheduled an hour apart.
+The initial visit is getting to know each other.
 If you fill out the health summary ahead of time there is usually 30 minutes of treatment time of the hour and during the follow-up is about 40 minutes depending on what's needed.
 The body and mind can only absorb so much at a time.
-Seeds are sown during the session.
-The treatment continues for about 2 weeks after the session, which is a good time to evaluate results.
-Each treatment we take up where we left off unless there is something new.
-As we get to know each other better, duration and depth of effectiveness increases.
+Seeds are sown during the session that facilitates beneficial changes for days to weeks after the treatment.
+Releasing 30% of the underlying root cause of a problem can be enough that your body can heal more quickly over the next days and weeks.
+Each visit we take up where we left off unless there was a new insult to the system.
+As we develop a rapport, depth and effectiveness of the session increases.

 Q: What insurance do you accept?